-Key to meeting the objectives of the University of Maine’s ADVANCE project, and broader NSF program goals, is facilitating the professional development of women faculty.
-Initiatives include mentoring, training, topical workshops and presentations, time management offerings, and grant funding that supports research, the formation of new collaborations, and skill development.
+Facilitating the professional development of women faculty is critical in meeting University of Maine’s diversity goals.
+Rising Tide initiatives include mentoring, training, topical workshops and presentations, time management offerings, and grant funding that supports research, the formation of new collaborations, and professional skill development.